Usuario-A/separating-codes/README.md

 # SOFTWARE FOR GENERATION OF BINARY 2-SEPARARING CODES

-This repository contains the source code of three algorithms for **generation of separating codes**, written by Francisco José Martínez Zaldívar<sup>1</sup> and Víctor Manuel García Mollá<sup>2</sup>.
+This repository contains the source code of several algorithms for **generation of separating codes**, written by Francisco José Martínez Zaldívar<sup>1</sup> and Víctor Manuel García Mollá<sup>2</sup>.